flempriere/C-Programming-Language-2nd-Edition-Exercises/Chapter3/Chapter3.md

     statement
 ```

-- expression evaluated, statement executed if expr is non-zero.
+- Expression evaluated, statement executed if *expr* is non-zero.
-  - expr then revaluated (and statement executed) until evaluates to zero.
+  - *expr* then revaluated (and statement executed) until it evaluates to zero.
-  - control resumes after statement
+  - Control resumes after statement

 - For syntax: